Sign In Register

 Is Silver Lake a Good Place to Live?

-Based on current data, Silver Lake receives an overall livability score of 4.1 out of 5.0, earning a grade of A. Key strengths include low unemployment, a low poverty rate.
-Silver Lake stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Based on current data, Silver Lake receives an overall livability score of 3.3 out of 5.0, earning a grade of B. Key strengths include low unemployment, abundant sunshine, a low poverty rate.
+Areas to be aware of include elevated crime rates.
+Silver Lake offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs